-Electronic cigarettes (or e-cigarettes – also known as 'vapes') are battery-powered devices which heat a liquid containing chemicals and flavouring into an aerosol which is inhaled through a mouthpiece, and then exhaled by the user as a fine particulate smoke.
+Electronic cigarettes (or e-cigarettes – also known as 'vapes') are battery-powered devices which heat a liquid containing chemicals and flavouring into an aerosol which is inhaled through a mouthpiece, and then exhaled by the user.

 The liquid is often called ‘e-liquid’, ‘e-juice’, or ‘vape juice’ and is intended to deliver chemicals directly to the lungs.